witong42/42-philosophers/README.md

 usleep() suspend the execution of the thread it is in in microseconds. !
 Warning it's not miliseconds (ms) but microseconds, multiplying by 1000 to get ms.

 ---

+pthread_create as its name indicate is to create a thread, it can be used in a loop to create multiple threads.
+It takes 4 arguments as follows:

+pthread_create(&thread_id, NULL, &routine, arg);

+1st arg, is a pointer to a pthread_t variable id.
+2nd arg, we put NULL to get the default attributes
+3rd arg, a pointer to the function the thread will be executing 4th arg, used to pass an argument to the routine function.

+---

+pthread_join() is to threads the same as the wait() function for processes, it's waiting that the specified thread mentionned is terminated

+pthread_join(thread_id, returnval)

+returnval if not NULL will return

 ## Step by step